mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 ### CLI command

-The marketplace has commands that can be handy for those who prefer CLI over UI or for some automations.
+The Marketplace has commands that can be used by those who prefer using the command line to the user interface, or for some automations.

 #### List plugins